There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) a project proposal; (2) a project management plan; and (3) attendance, participation and presentations.
+Indicative assessments in this unit are as follows: (1) quiz; (2) report; and (3) implementation plan and reflective essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)